Emily Thornberry: 1st term (2005–2010)

 Thornberry was selected as the Labour candidate for Islington South and Finsbury for the 2005 general election through an all-women shortlist of prospective candidates.
 She was elected to Parliament as MP for Islington South and Finsbury 39.9% of the vote and a majority of 484.

 Thornberry made her maiden speech in the House of Commons on 24 May 2005.
-In Parliament, she has been a member of the Environmental Audit Committee and was on the Communities and Local Government Select Committee during the 2005–10 Parliament.
+In Parliament, she was a member of the Environmental Audit Committee from 2005 to 2007 and the Communities and Local Government Committee from 2006 to 2009.

 In 2006, Thornberry was criticised by the Parliamentary Commissioner for Standards Philip Mawer for adding a quote from herself into a news release by the Electoral Commission.
 He found that she had not broken the Parliamentary code of conduct, but that her actions had been "unwise and unfortunate".

 Thornberry's main interests since becoming an MP have been in health, housing, the environment and equality.
 She has also spoken on the need for more affordable housing, particularly in Islington.
 In 2006, Thornberry introduced the Housing Association Bill, a private member's bill which sought to improve the control of housing association tenants over their landlords, with many of the ideas from this bill were taken up by the Cave Review.
 On environmental matters, Thornberry worked with Friends of the Earth and World Wide Fund for Nature (WWF) to campaign for a Climate Change Bill and a Marine Bill.
 In 2006, Thornberry won the ePolitix Award for Environment Champion of the Year after being nominated by WWF.

 In May 2008, Thornberry supported a change in the law to allow single women and lesbian couples to seek in vitro fertilisation treatment.

 In 2009, she was appointed as a ministerial aide in the Department of Energy and Climate Change and attended the Copenhagen Summit in December that year with Joan Ruddock and Ed Miliband.